fuhsjr00/bug.n/doc/Default_hotkeys.md

 > Manually _move_ the active window _to the n<sup><small>th</small></sup> area_ in
 the layout.

-And what is the following?
+This has only an effect, if dynamic tiling is disabled (`Config_dynamicTiling=0`).

 -->

 `Config_hotkey=!BackSpace::View_toggleStackArea()`
 > Toggle the stack area of the layout.

-If the stack area is disabled, the master area takes up the whole view.
+If the stack area is toggled off, the master area takes up the whole view and the stack area cannot be used to position windows.

+This has only an effect, if dynamic tiling is disabled (`Config_dynamicTiling=0`).

 ### Window debugging